blashkari/msa-case-surface-heights/README.md

 | `sa`       | Arithmetic mean height of the surface   |
 | `sz`       | Maximum height of the surface           |

 Each day represents a new manufacturing cycle using the same setup and design.
+There are 3 printed items per cycle, all derived from the same design, and utilizing the exact setup on the manufacturing platform.
+The key surface characteristics used to measure roughness are the *arithmetic mean height* and *maximum height*.
 Measurements were taken at 14 consistent locations on each item.
-There are 3 printed items per cycle.

 ### 👁️ Data Preview
 Below is a sample of the first few rows from 'surface_data.csv':